pagkly/Zed/Investopedia3/What Is a Value Chain.md

 ### Support Activities

 The role of support activities is to help make the primary activities more efficient.
 When you increase the efficiency of any of the four support activities, it benefits at least one of the five primary activities.
-These support activities are generally denoted as overhead costs on a company's [income statement](https://www.investopedia.com/terms/i/incomestatement.asp):
+These support activities are generally denoted as overhead costs on a company's [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp):

 1.  **Procurement** concerns how a company obtains raw materials.
 2.  **Technological development** is used at a firm's research and development (R&D) stage—like designing and developing manufacturing techniques and automating processes.